'If I have to die out here, I'll f*cking die!' - Marcelo reveals anxiety of playing in the Champions League final | Goal.com

 “I knew that if I could just make it out to the pitch, I would be okay.
 For me, nothing bad can happen on a football pitch.
 You could be growing up in chaos, everything could be going crazy around you, but if you have a ball at your feet, you stop thinking.
 Everything is quiet, peaceful.

-“When I finally stepped onto the grass, I was still having trouble breathing, and I thought, ‘If I have to die out here tonight, f*** it.
+“When I finally stepped onto the grass, I was still having trouble breathing, and I thought, ‘If I have to die out here tonight, f*ck it.
 I’ll die.’”